Janet-xujing-1216/SafeCrowdNav/README.md

 ## Acknowledge
-This work is based on [CrowdNav](https://github.com/vita-epfl/CrowdNav) and [SG-D3QN](https://github.com/nubot-nudt/SG-D3QN) and [intrinsic-SGD3QN](https://github.com/dmartinezbaselga/intrinsic-rewards-navigation.git).
+This work is based on [CrowdNav](https://github.com/vita-epfl/CrowdNav), [AEMCARL](https://github.com/SJWang2015/AEMCARL), [SG-D3QN](https://github.com/nubot-nudt/SG-D3QN) and [intrinsic-SGD3QN](https://github.com/dmartinezbaselga/intrinsic-rewards-navigation.git).
 The authors are thankful for their works and for making them available.

 ## Citation
 ```